-Preparation of a thesis under the guidance of department faculty.
+7950 Thesis Preparation of a thesis under the guidance of department faculty.
 NOTE: Library approval required prior to completion of thesis.
 PREREQUISITE: INTS 5900.
-GRADE: S/U registration.
+GRADE: CR./NC.
+7955 Thesis Continuation

 Students who have not completed their thesis within the semester in which they enrolled but carry their work forward into another semester must register for this 1-hour course.
-CONSENT: Approval required.
+CONSENT: Instructor of Record.
 PREREQUISITE: INTS 7950.
 REPEAT: May be repeated once.
-GRADE: S/U registration.
+GRADE: CR/NC.